HSC-5 SQUADRON HISTORY

 In 2005, HS-5 participated in the massive Hurricane Katrina relief effort and rescued 41 people and delivered 14,860 pounds of food and water to hurricane victims.
 From January to July 2009, HS-5 deployed in support of Operation ENDURING FREEDOM.
 Seven months later, HS-5 again deployed aboard CVN-69 and on the first night aboard launched the alert aircraft and expeditiously conducted a long-range open ocean rescue in perilous weather conditions; they also later recovered three survivors from an E-2C Hawkeye forced to ditch in the North Arabian Sea.
 While deployed the squadron’s homeport officially changed to NS Norfolk, VA.

-HS-5 began their most recent deployment work-up cycle with a Helicopter Advanced Readiness Program (HARP) in May 2011, including detachments to NAS Jacksonville, FL and AUTEC on Andros Island, Bahamas.
+HS-5 began a deployment work-up cycle with Helicopter Advanced Readiness Program (HARP) in May 2011, including detachments to NAS Jacksonville, FL and AUTEC on Andros Island, Bahamas.
 The squadron successfully conducted ten exercise torpedo shots and six Hellfire missile shots at AUTEC.
 In September, the Nightdippers embarked again on CVN 69 supporting Fleet Replacement Squadron carrier qualifications.
 They completed over 50 sorties totaling more than 140 hours.
 In October, the squadron took part in Tailored Ship’s Training Availability (TSTA) where they completed more than 70 sorties, flew nearly 200 hours.
 Their training opportunities and tactical readiness earned HS-5 the Isbell Trophy for ASW/ASU Excellence in 2011.
 In January of 2012, HS-5 attended Air Wing Fallon (AWF) at NAS Fallon, NV where the squadron logged 126 sorties and over 280 hours in the mountainous, high altitude environment.
 The squadron trained to the following missions: Combat Search and Rescue, Aerial Gunnery, Heliborne Visit, Board, Search, and Seizure, Moving Vehicle Targeting, and Special Operations Forces Escort.
 Additionally, the Nightdippers executed numerous Close Air Support missions in coordination with student Joint Terminal Attack Controllers, expending over 11,000 rounds of 7.62 mm and .50 caliber ammunition and successfully launching three Hellfire missiles.

 In June of 2012, HS-5 and CVW-7 deployed with Carrier Strike Group EIGHT (CSG-8) aboard CVN 69, receiving the EAWS Pennant, signifying 75% of the command as Aviation Warfare qualified.
 Twelve days into the deployment, HS-5 successfully rescued a French Rafale pilot who ejected in the Mediterranean Sea and returned him to the French aircraft carrier, Charles de Gaulle.
 Over the six month deployment, HS-5 flew 693 sorties, totaling 1,877 hours and 643 night hours, including 54 hours of ASUW training, 78 hours of ASW training, 29 hours of NSW training, 130 hours of Strike training, and 85 hours of functional check flights.
 Due to an unpredicted status change, HS-5 returned home for two months before deploying again with CVN-69 until July 2013.
 Two months into the second deployment, HS-5 successfully rescued two American Naval Aviators who ejected from their F/A-18F in the Persian Gulf.